 When it comes to choosing a hotel in a foreign country, the location is absolutely key.
 The Rendezvous is located at Bras Basah, an ideal location for out-of-towners and sightseers!
 You’ll find the hotel at the start of Bras Basah Road, which is the end of Orchard Road.
 If you want to visit the main shops of Orchard Road, you could walk, but in the heat, you probably wouldn’t want to.
 Never fear!
 The Bras Basah MRT (train) station is a minute walk from the hotel’s front doors, making it easy to get around.
 If you need tips on how to get around Singapore, read this guide.

 You’ll also find Raffles Hotel a short walk away, as well as fantastic shopping malls Suntec City and Raffles City.
 Ask the hotel staff for help and they’ll tell you how to catch a local bus to Little India, a ride which should only take 5-10 minutes at most and allows you to see more of Singapore from above ground.
-Also within close walking distance is the shopping districts of Bugis, which includes the famous Bugis markets and Bugis Junction shopping centre.
+Also within close walking distance is the shopping districts of Bugis, which include the famous Bugis markets and Bugis Junction shopping centre.

 With the MRT so close to the hotel’s front door, it’s incredibly easy to get around and see all the big sights of Singapore, including the Marina, Chinatown, Raffles Place and more.
 As someone who has lived in Singapore, I found the location really convenient and central to all the things I wanted to see and do.